-Jared Kushner’s Security Clearance Downgrade Is About To Make His Job MUCH Harder
+Jared Kushner’s Security Clearance Downgrade May Mean He Legit Can't Do His Job

 Last Friday, the president's son-in-law, Jared Kushner, had his security clearance downgraded from top secret/SCI-level (sensitive compartmented information) to secret, three sources familiar with the situation first told Politico.
 The downgrade of Kushner's clearance has called into question whether he can effectively do his job, which, among other things, involves negotiating peace in the Middle East and working on diplomatic relations between China and Mexico.